micro-manager/micro-manager.github.io/_pages/Matlab_Configuration.md

 C:/Micro-Manager-1.4/plugins/Micro-Manager/guava-17.0.jar
 ```

-{% include Note text="At least in recent versions of MATLAB (tested with R2013a), the file classpath.txt is automatically generated and should not be edited manually, lest it be overwritten.
+{% include notice icon="info" content="At least in recent versions of MATLAB (tested with R2013a), the file classpath.txt is automatically generated and should not be edited manually, lest it be overwritten.
 If classpath.txt contains a comment to that effect, use instead this command:
  >> edit([prefdir '/javaclasspath.txt']);
 The first time you edit the file, it will have to be created.
 After restarting MATLAB, you can check that the paths have been included in the MATLAB classpath by typing
  >> javaclasspath